 Just cover exposed tree roots with dirt

-A quick, easy and cheap way is covering the roots with dirt or top soil.
+A quick, easy and cheap way is to cover the roots with dirt or topsoil.
 As long as the soil is packed down too tight to allow water and air to penetrate, it isn’t likely to cause any harm to the roots or tree.